Austin-Daigle/CodeCheck-2.0-Python-Research/README.md

 # CodeCheck 2.0 Python Research

+# Project Summary:
+CodeCheck 2.0 is textual pattern recognition algorithm that analyzes

 **Abstract:**

 Textual similarity has many applications within the world of computer science, with general and